JoeHolownia/ox_ai_hackathon/README.md

 ## Usage:

-For the streamlit demo, run:
+For the streamlit demo, create a conda environment and run:

 pip install streamlit
 pip install pandas